docker-archive/birthdaysite/content/contributing/graphics.md

 +++

-One area where open source projects traditionally lack is in the visual and graphical expertise.
+Open source projects traditionally lack visual and graphical expertise.
 Browse GitHub, you'll see many projects suffering from lame logos, iffy illustrations, and sad CSS.
 If you have graphical talents, open source needs them and so do we!

 **Fact**: Docker's own Moby Dock logo was contributed by a member of our community.

-# What is a graphic
+# What kind of graphic?

 A graphic can be anything from a mascot for the project or a diagram to make the a concept more clear.
 Here’s a list of suggested visual/graphical things you can